abhijitnr/Weather-App-using-Bootstrap/README.md

 ## ABOUT

-This is a weather app built using HTML, CSS, JavaScript, RapidAPI, and Bootstrap.
-In this app you can search for your favorite city or place to see the weather of that place.
+- This is a weather app built by [ABHIJIT BISWAS](https://github.com/abhijitnr) using HTML, CSS, JavaScript, RapidAPI, and Bootstrap.
+- In this app you can search for your favorite city or place to see the weather of that place.

 ## Tech-Stack used